symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

     symbol-bootstrap link

-Just like in the harvesting case, this creates the required :ref:`VotingKeyLinkTransaction <voting-key-link-transaction>` and submits it to the network.
+Just like in the harvesting case, this creates the required :ref:`VotingKeyLink transaction <voting-key-link-transaction>` and submits it to the network.
 Upon successful completion, your new node is ready to vote.

 ***************************
 Configuring node properties